© iStock by Getty Images - 1177184973 Blue Planet Studio

 Funding

 Significant investments are needed to tackle the digital skills gap.
-The instruments put in place at EU level for the budget 2021-2027 provide major opportunities for Member States to support the sustainable development of digital skills.
-They include:
+The instruments put in place at EU level for the 2021-2027 budget provide major opportunities for Member States to support the sustainable development of digital skills.

-- The Recovery and Resilience Facility: 20% of its funds must be spent on the digital transition of Member States, including on digital skills.
+- The Recovery and Resilience Facility: above 18% of its funds (i.e., EUR 23 billion) will be spent on investments in boosting digital skills at all levels.

-- The European Global Adjustment Fund: supports trainings in digital skills to help laid-off workers find another job or set up their own business.
+- The European Globalisation Adjustment Fund for Displaced Workers (EGF): supports trainings in digital skills to help laid-off workers find another job or set up their own business.

 - Horizon Europe: finances grants for master, PhD and post-graduate research activities in all fields including digital through Marie Skłodowska-Curie actions as well as the European Institute of Innovation & Technology.